mubashiraasma/Resume-Screening/README.md

 - Seaborn

 ## Dataset
-The dataset consists of resumes and their corresponding job categories.
-Ensure that the dataset is in a structured format suitable for processing.
+The Dataset is downloaded from kaggle.
+It consists of resumes and their corresponding job categories.

 ## Model Training and Evaluation
 The model is trained using a Random Forest Classifier with features engineered using Word2Vec, and LDA.
 Performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.